pradyparanjpe/pyprojstencil/docs/usage.rst

 Version control
 -----------------

-- The default git branch is `pegan`
+- The default git branch is `pagan`
-- A `develop` branch may be created by trimming history from `pegan` after the project draft is ready.
+- A `develop` branch may be created by trimming history from `pagan` after the project draft is ready.

   - Frequently saving, staging-committing files in the VCS is a good habit.